 Impact

-An unsanitized User‑Agent header is interpolated into SQL statements inside phpMyFAQ’s BuiltinCaptcha class, allowing attackers to send crafted requests to the public /api/captcha endpoint and perform a blind SQL injection.
-The injection can be leveraged to extract sensitive data, including user credentials, admin tokens, and SMTP configuration from the database.
-The flaw is exploitable without authentication, meaning any web client that can reach the endpoint can attempt the attack.
+An unsanitized User‑Agent header is inserted directly into SQL statements in phpMyFAQ’s BuiltinCaptcha class, a classic SQL injection weakness (CWE‑89).
+Attackers can target the public /api/captcha endpoint with crafted requests, performing time‑based blind injection.
+This allows extraction of sensitive data such as user credentials, admin tokens, and SMTP configuration from the database.
+The flaw is exploitable without authentication, so any web client reaching the endpoint can attempt the attack.

 Affected Systems